High performance drug development team

 Dr. Wiesmann has received many honors for his development work in government, including the US Army Meritorious Service Medal, the US Army R & D Achievement Award, and the Army Commendation Medal.
 He was awarded an honorary Doctor of Science degree from the University of Cincinnati.

 He is a co-founder of Hawaii Chitopure, BioSTAR West, Tissue Genesis, AutoMedx Inc., and Synedgen, Inc.

 Shenda Baker, PhD

-Dr. Shenda Baker has more than 20 years of experience conducting, generating funds for, and directing chemistry, materials science, and biochemistry research.
-She provides scientific leadership, manages the intellectual property as well as the scientific and regulatory collaborations, and provides financial and organizational oversight at Synedgen.
-Previously, Dr. Baker was a professor of Chemistry at Harvey Mudd College from 1991-2014 with a research focus on polymer nanostructures and self-assembly.
-She served on the Board of Directors of the Materials Research Society and has served on advisory boards with the National Institutes of Health, National Science Foundation and the Department of Energy.
+Dr. Shenda Baker is an experienced entrepreneur and scientist with expertise in polymer physics, macromolecular and surface chemistry and nanostructured materials.
+Dr Baker served as CEO for Synspira, bringing the first Synedgen licensed technology into clinical trials for inhaled treatment for patients with cystic fibrosis.
+Dr. Baker was a professor of Chemistry at Harvey Mudd College from 1991-2014 with a research focus on polymer nanostructures and self-assembly at liquid and solid interfaces.
+She has held strategic positions on the Board of Directors of the Materials Research Society and has served on advisory boards with the National Institutes of Health at the National Institutie for Dental and Cranofacial Research, National Science Foundation at the directorates of Math and Physical Sciences, Computer and Information Science and Engineering, the Advisory Committee for Cyber Infrastructure and at the Department of Energy.
 Dr. Baker is a member of the American Chemical Society and the Materials Research Society and currently serves on the Advisory Council of the National Institute of Dental and Craniofacial Research of the NIH.
 She is co-inventor on all of the Synedgen technology.

 Christopher Ryan, PhD